 “We all had a lot to say to the practice presenters.
 There was an expectation that the bar was being raised and the students would have to step up.
 No more recycling old presentations that had been used with a different audience.”

-Seminar courses are primarily composed of peer presentations and are rarely any graduate student’s favorite class.
-But the new and surprisingly interesting student presentations in Volz’s revamped COMP 600 sessions revealed a wide range of exciting research spanning all areas of the department.
-Elworth said the presentations —now styled so everyone in the audience could follow along— helped him learn even more about computer science and its different applications.
-The hour he had once dreaded each Monday had slowly evolved into an enjoyable part of his week.
+The new and surprisingly interesting student presentations in the revamped seminar sessions revealed a wide range of exciting research spanning all areas of the department.
+Elworth said the presentations — now styled so everyone in the audience could follow along — helped him learn even more about computer science and its different applications.
+The hour he had once dreaded each week had slowly evolved into an enjoyable part of his routine.

 “Tracy and I harped on the students to think about the audience.
 That was always a first rule of giving presentations.
 If someone started recycling an old presentation for a past conference they attended, or one that was not tailored to the audience, we’d have to step in.
-‘Stop and think about who is in this audience.
-I felt I knew most of the 100 people in the room and we’ve all been hearing them talk for a year or two.
-I knew how varied their undergraduate backgrounds were and their work with their advisors.
-Some folks had pure math or biology backgrounds or even philosophy.
-So you know you can’t leap straight into your specialized niche with that audience.’
+‘Stop and think about who is in this audience.'
+I knew how varied their undergraduate backgrounds were, spanning mathematics, biology, or philosophy.
+So you know you can’t leap straight into your specialized niche with that audience.
 And the presenter would have to recalibrate.
-How much detail could they actually dive into in a 30 minute presentation to a group with diverse research interests?
+How much detail could they actually dive into in a short presentation to a group with diverse research interests?
 Not much,” said Elworth.

 Volz privately followed up with speakers if she thought they needed additional practice before addressing the audience in the seminar classroom.
 Her goal was to help them find and build confidence in their speaking skills by both presenting information and fielding questions.